airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ### 3.3 Case Study

-Firebase became one of our sponsors when they saw the impact created by a recent post on Airpair, [Build a Real Time Hybrid App with Ionic & Firebase](https://www.airpair.com/angularjs/posts/build-a-real-time-hybrid-app-with-ionic-firebase).
+Firebase became one of our sponsors when they saw the impact created by a recent post on AirPair, [Build a Real Time Hybrid App with Ionic & Firebase](https://www.airpair.com/angularjs/posts/build-a-real-time-hybrid-app-with-ionic-firebase).

 It received 5,500+ pageviews in just 2 weeks, with visitors spending an average of 6.5 minutes engaged with the content.